makersacademy/airport_challenge/README.md

 ###Future additions

 To make the code more robust weather conditions could be set up as an external class to apply the DRY principle.
 The plane class would also need to be tested to make sure that a plane knowns when it is flying and when it is in the airport to meet the second part of the edge case conditions.
+A storing array within the plane class could also ensure that individual planes are being stored rather than just counted, which is what the code is currently doing.

 To be continued....